priyarathore20/sphere-animation/README.md

-# 3D Particle App 🚀✨
+# 3D Sphere Animation 🚀✨

-Welcome to my 3D Particle App! 🎉
+Welcome to my 3D sphere-animation App! 🎉

 This project is a journey from "npx create-react-app" to a fully interactive 3D sphere with particles that move, spin, and vibe like they're at a party.
 The magic happens with React, @react-three/fiber, and GSAP.